MAKE-UIUC/CrackMIT/Puzzle 2/README.md

 #Puzzle 2

 ##Starting
-Hitting the Puzzle 2 link took us to a page with a low-poly image of Doge with the text:
+Hitting the Puzzle 2 link took us to a page containing a low-poly image of Doge with the text:

 >pls bring doge to real world

 ![Screen](https://raw.githubusercontent.com/MAKE-UIUC/CrackMIT/master/Puzzle%202/init.png)

-There was nothing much more, so we did the first thing we've come to expect to do – we viewed the page source.
+There was nothing more, so we did the first thing we've come to expect to do – we viewed the page source.

 ##39 Images